 - prepare a list of emergency numbers

-- make sure you have enough medication in case you can't leave home
+- make sure you have enough medication in case you cannot leave home

 - stock up on non-perishable items